 In their Q3 2018 Social Media Trends Report for the Middle East, Facelift (a leading social media tool) reports that:

 “Instagram is the most engaging social media platform, as compared to Facebook and Twitter.”

 Here’s a screenshot from the report.
 You can read the complete version here.

 Make 2021 your year of progress - in terms of personal growth, business growth and customer retention.

 There hasn't been a better time to try out multiple marketing channels to optimize your north star.

-As an entrepreneur and marketer, it's incumbent upon you to be agile and hop on the latest trends from time to time.
+As an entrepreneur and marketer, it's incumbent upon you to be agile and capitalize the latest trends from time to time.

 This'll help you keep your business at the center of attention and go with the flow.